AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-workfront.md

 ## Prerequisites

-Before getting started, ensure:
+Before getting started, ensure that:

 1. You have the Administrator access to both Adobe Workfront and Experience Manager Guides.
+2.

-2. The users created on Adobe Workfront share the same email address as that of Experience Manager Guides.
+2. You have created the [Experience Manager Guides Custom form](#create-experience-manager-guides-custom-form).

 ### Get Started